Oded Basyuk: Biography

-In his next role, he was appointed head of Operations at the Operations Directorate, serving from 2013-2015, including during the kidnapping and murder of the three teenagers and Operation Protective Edge, which led to the destruction of Hamas' offensive tunnels.
+In his next role, he was appointed head of Operations at the Operations Directorate, serving from 2013 to 2015, including during the kidnapping and murder of the three teenagers and Operation Protective Edge, which led to the destruction of Hamas' offensive tunnels.

-On August 4, 2015 he was promoted to the rank of Brigadier General and appointed commander of the 146th Division, serving in this position until May 16, 2017.
+On August 4, 2015, he was promoted to the rank of Brigadier General and appointed commander of the 146th Division, serving in this position until May 16, 2017.

-On June 13, 2017 he was appointed commander of the Steel Formation.
-During this time he was involved in developing the IDF’s plan to strike Hamas’ tunnel, as executed during Operation Guardian of the Walls.
+On June 13, 2017, he was appointed commander of the Steel Formation.
+During this time he was involved in developing the IDF's plan to strike Hamas’ tunnel, as executed during Operation Guardian of the Walls.
 In 2019 he was appointed head of the Planning Branch in the Planning Directorate, where he led the implementation of the multi-year Tnufa program.

 In June 2021 he was promoted to the rank of Major General and appointed head of the Operations Directorate.
 Among other things, he served in this position during Operation Breaking Dawn (5–7 August 2022) and Operation Guardian of the Walls (9–13 May 2023).

+During the Iron Sword war, Basyuk served as the Head of the Operations Directorate.
+On the night of October 6–7, 2023, Basyuk participated in a secure telephone consultation with Chief of Staff Herzi Halevi and Southern Command chief Yaron Finkelman regarding intelligence indications of unusual activity in Gaza.
+The consultation concluded without a decision to raise the alert level or mobilize significant forces.

+In March 2025, Basyuk announced his intention to resign from the IDF.
+He completed his tenure in the summer of 2025.
+In November 2025, following the release of the Turgeman Committee's investigation into the failures of October 7, Chief of Staff Eyal Zamir ordered Basyuk to be removed from reserve duty, citing his command responsibility for the events.